Painted Side table

 I have been obsessed lately with Anthropologie.
 Not only have they the most unique apparel, but great homegoods.
 You can always find something interesting here.
 I put together a collection of some unique accessories below.
 These design board are fun to put together.
 I can visualize any of these on out newly painted side table.

-- Wavy Vase– love the unique shape, even without flowers makes for a pretty structural shape for the top of an accent table.
+- Honeycomb Vase– perfect neutral set of vases, even without flowers makes for a pretty structural shape for the top of an accent table.

 - Capri Blue Giant Mercury Glass Jar Candle– When not in use, this Mercury glass gives this candle a timeless elegant feel.

-- June & May Essential Oil Diffuser– I run my diffuser all the time in my living space- my favorite is scent is lemongrass.
+- Vitruvi Stone Essential Oil Diffuser– THIS Handcrafted from porcelain, this diffuser uses ultrasonic technology to keep essential oils.
+I run my diffuser all the time in my living space.

 - Eliza Frame– Always an essential for any table top.
 I have countless frames that I update my photos in from time to time.